 Soprano Cara Gabrielson

-Cara graduated with her Bachelor and Master of Music degrees from the San Francisco Conservatory of Music where she sang the roles of Musetta (La bohème), Atalanta (Serse), The Rose (The Little Prince) and Drusilla (L’incoronazione di Poppea).
-Cara is also an alumna of Houston Grand Opera’s Young Artists Vocal Academy and the Opera Saratoga Young Artist Program.
-Cara is a native of Portland, OR and an eight year resident of San Francisco, CA. Her hobbies include furniture store thrifting, interior design, hiking, and discovering cozy coffee shops.
+Cara graduated with her Bachelor and Master of Music degrees from the San Francisco Conservatory of Music where she sang the roles of Musetta (La bohème), Atalanta (Serse), Nerone (Agrippina), The Rose (The Little Prince) and Drusilla (L’incoronazione di Poppea).
+She is an alumna of Houston Grand Opera’s Young Artists Vocal Academy and the Opera Saratoga Young Artist Program.

 Mezzo-Soprano Ashley Kay Armstrong

-Ashley Kay Armstrong completed her 2018/2019 season as a Chrisman Studio Artist with Opera Santa Barbara.
+Ashley completed her 2018/2019 season as a Chrisman Studio Artist with Opera Santa Barbara.
 There she made her company debut as Olga in Evgeny Onegin.
 She also performed Rebecca Nurse in The Crucible and Véronique in Le docteur Miracle.
-Ashley will perform this summer with Chicago Symphony Orchestra in their production of Aida.
+Ashley performed last summer with Chicago Symphony Orchestra in their production of Aida.

 As a Young Artist with Cedar Rapids Opera Theatre appearances included Jenny in The Threepenny Opera, Meg Brockie in Brigadoon; and Lady in Waiting in Turandot.
 Ashley made her Sarasota Opera debut as an Apprentice Artist in their production of La Traviata.
 Ashley has also appeared with Chicago Fringe Opera as Lucrezia in William Bolcom’s Lucrezia and as Alto in Missy Mazzoli’s Song from the Uproar.
 Other roles include: The Wife in Thomas Pasatieri’s The Women; Suzette in Milton Granger’s Bluebeard’s Waiting Room; Ottavia in Monteverdi’s l’incoronazione di Poppea; Dritte Dame in Mozart’s Die Zauberflöte; and Amahl’s Mother in Menotti’s Amahl and the Night Visitors.